 Over 600 A-lister guests (from Taylor Swift to Beyonce) made their way onto the pink and red double helix “red carpet” — made up of 80,000 red roses, 200,000 red silk roses and laser-cut lace — in the museum’s Great Hall, where a stunning 16-foot wall or red roses also resided.
 From here, partygoers started their evening at The Met with an inaugural viewing of the exhibition and cocktails in the Carroll and Milton Petrie European Sculpture Court.
 Dinner was then served at The Temple of Dendur in The Sackler Wing, followed by dessert and a performance.

 Money Raised: 2 million dollars

 The 30th annual Carousel of Hope Ball — for the Children’s Diabetes Foundation and the Barbara Davis Center for Diabetes — was hosted by comedian `Jay Leno at The Beverly Hilton Hotel.
-Sharon Stone served as auctioneer for the live philanthropic activities, while an enormous silent auction was spread throughout several ballrooms for guests to peruse throughout the evening.
+Sharon Stone served as auctioneer for the live philanthropic activities, while an enormous silent auction – one of the best gala ideas – was spread throughout several ballrooms for guests to peruse throughout the evening.
 The star-studded list of attendees included Jane Seymour, Kathy Griffin, Samuel Jackson, Linda and Jerry Bruckheimer, Jane Fonda, Jamie Foxx, Denzel Washington and Lifetime Achievement Award recipient Sidney Poitier, among several others.
 Fred Gibbons of Treefrogs Flower Design played off of the pink color scheme with the table decor, which also included carousel horses in some areas of the venue.